 It’s a way to challenge yourself, grow your business and presence, enhance your credibility, and have fun!

-There are many fitness industry events hosted each year from Idea Health and Fitness, IHRSA, and other organizations.
+There are many fitness industry events hosted each year by Idea Health and Fitness, IHRSA, and other organizations.
 There are plenty of options for every type of teacher.
 Writing is another wonderful alternative for the less vocal leader inside of you.

 Sharing your experiences with emerging personal trainers and group fitness instructors is rewarding, but it can be intimidating to take the first step.
-The main difference between you and those that are on stage is a leap of faith and planning efforts.
+The main difference between you and those who are on stage is a leap of faith and planning efforts.

-Before you move forward, ask yourself why you want to present, teach or write.
+Before you move forward, ask yourself why you want to present, teach, or write.
 For the spotlight?
 For marketing?
 Income?

 These goals are all very different and will help you decide where to place your priorities.
 You might have to work for free at first to gain experience, so it’s important to choose opportunities that align.
 Time is money, so invest it wisely.